Listen to excerpts from other performances of the pieces in this concert:

-Saturday 9th December 2017, 7.30pm
+Saturday 7th December 2019, 7.30pm

 St Andrew's Hall

-conducted by Matthew Andrews
+and Norwich Philharmonic Orchestra, conducted by Matthew Andrews